 12. Amritsar, Punjab

 Devotees from around the world flock to this city to seek blessings at the magnificent Golden Temple, and bathe in its sacred waters.
-The city is also home to the Jallianwala Bagh monument and the legendary summer palace of Maharaja Ranjit Singh.
-It’s also the city from which you can make a trip to the Wagah Border to watch the heart-stopping Beating Retreat Ceremony that happens at sundown every day.
-If you want to learn more about the history and culture of Punjab, this is the city to be.
+Amritsar is also home to the Jallianwala Bagh monument and the legendary summer palace of Maharaja Ranjit Singh.
+It’s also the city from which you can make a trip to the Wagah Border to see the heart-stopping Beating Retreat Ceremony that happens at sundown every day.
+If you want to learn more about the history and culture of Punjab, stay at one of the centrally located hotels in Amritsar.

 - Places to visit in Amritsar: The Partition Museum, Gobindgarh Fort, Ram Tirath, Akal Takht, Maharaja Ranjit Singh Museum